engie-group/shaystack/Contibute.md

 ```

 - Insert this schema without the `Query`
-- In you query, insert a link to `app/graphql_model.py!ReadHaystack`
+- In you global query, insert a link to `app/graphql_model.py!ReadHaystack`
 - And deploy your application

 #### Use AWS AppSync